Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - Stealth (Being inconspicuous, evading notice, hiding things)

-Stats: All Investigators start with the following statistics, though some of them can be customized further through their Background.
+All Investigators start with the following statistics, though some of them can be customized further through their Perks.

 - Preparation 7